canonical/snap-openstack-hypervisor/README.md

 OVS DPDK settings:

 * `network.ovs-dpdk-enabled`: specifies whether ovs should initialize DPDK support
-* `network.ovs-memory`: comma separated list of integers that represent the memory (in GB) from each numa node to be used by OVS for DPDK
+* `network.ovs-memory`: comma separated list of integers that represent the memory (in MB) from each NUMA node to be used by OVS for DPDK
 * `network.ovs-pmd-cpu-mask` comma separated list of integers specifying which CPUs should be used by OVS to run the PMD threads
 * `network.ovs-lcore-mask` comma separated list of integers specifying which CPUs